 I departed in one of the Zodiacs.
 Both marines stayed behind.
 When I reached the Yéil I went straight to bed.
 I fell asleep in an instant.

 I was anxious to get an early start because I knew my scope of activity would be sharply curtailed the moment the economic assessment was done.
-Whether any part of this site would be protected from our miners depended on what I could discover during the next few hours.
+Whether any part of this site would be protected from Alaskan miners depended on what I could discover during the next few hours.

 I walked north-east along the beach toward the land spit that abutted into the bay.
 At the point where the spit intersected my path I encountered a group of native fishermen who were preparing for a dive.
 Their gear, snorkels, flippers and diving suits, was mostly made of old, brittle plastic.
 One man wore a rusty metal tank on his back that once contained compressed oxygen but was now empty.
 The fishermen casually greeted me in well-spoken English, but were preoccupied with their work, so otherwise ignored me.